Youssef1Moustafa/VoiceCare-AI/README.md

 ## 📄 License

-This project is intended for educational, research, and demonstration purposes.
+This project is designed as a production-ready AI system and serves as a practical implementation of an intelligent telecom service platform, demonstrating real-world system design, AI integration, and deployment practices.

 ---